SuleimanFarah/sunpy/GSOC/2015/GSoC-2015-Ankit-Kumar.md

 Event Recognition and Response Mechanism : I plan to at least start the development of events recognition and corresponding response for a few sample popularly monitored events in the solar weather.

 The approach here is to not just build tools but build features for a larger system sunpy.
-A long shot might be developing a registeration mechanism where we can register for events.
+A long shot might be developing a registration mechanism where we can register for events.
 But a more realistic would be direct implementation for recognition of and response to a few popularly monitored events so that they can be recognized and responded to appropriately.

 **17 August:  Suggested 'pencils down' date.
 Take a week to scrub code, write tests, improve documentation, etc.**